Location - Paluma Range National Park, Queensland, Australia

 - Take caution when driving on the narrow and wet road and drive to conditions.

-- Park in appropriate spots if getting out of the car.
+- Park in appropriate spots with plenty of space if you want to get out of the car.

 - Don't stop in the middle of the road and be aware of the vehicles in front and behind you.